Georgia Tech Career Center

 The Undergraduate Cooperative Plan (Co-op) has been offered at Georgia Tech since 1912.
-It offers students to the opportunity to integrate practical experience with theory learned in the classroom.
+It offers students the opportunity to integrate practical experience with theory learned in the classroom.
 Many students participate each semester, working full time during alternating semesters, for a total of three semesters, for employers throughout the United States and the world.
 Accredited by the Accreditation Council for Cooperative Education, it is the largest optional co-op program in the country and one of the highest-ranked programs among public universities.

 The Undergraduate Co-op Plan is available for students in all majors.
 Co-op students remain enrolled in school while on work terms by registering for the appropriate co-op courses.
-The Graduate Co-op Program is described in greater detail in another section in this catalog.

 The work experience received is a valuable asset to graduates starting out in their chosen professions.
 Neither college laboratory experience nor employment during vacations can take the place of organized co-op experience.
 The plan provides, to a substantial degree, the experience most companies require of their employees before promoting them to positions of higher responsibility.
 Work experience may also assist students who are undecided about their future career goals by determining early in their college careers whether they wish to continue in a particular field.